Last updated on March 5, 2026

 Lyra Dawnbringer | Illustration by Chris Rahn

 What makes angel decks fun is that they can differ in big ways.
-While some of these decks are pretty similar, that’s usually because they’re using the same card pool and looking to compete within similar metas.
-When you start looking at Commander builds or old deck types like the Trinket Angels deck, you see the different ways that they can work.
-I think it’s interesting that saying, “I’m playing an angel deck,” in an Eternal format like EDH could mean a lot of different things.
+While some of these decks are pretty similar, that’s usually because they use the same card pool and look to compete within similar metas.
+When you start look at Commander builds or old deck types like the Trinket Angels deck, you see the different ways that they can work.
+I think it’s interesting that saying, “I’m playing an angel deck,” in an Eternal format could mean a lot of different things beyond a Giada deck in Commander.

 Which of these decks do you like the best?
 What other angel commanders would you like to see a deck built around?
 Let me know in the comments or on Draftsim’s Twitter/X.